GULibrarySandbox/data-vis-basics/content/1-intro.md

 {% include figure.html img="OpenRefine.JPG" alt="OpenRefine software" caption="OpenRefine" width="100%" %}

-[OpenRefine](http://openrefine.org) is a [Java](https://www.java.com/en/)-based program that runs on your computer (not online).

 Adapted from: Rougier, N.P., Droettboom, M., Bourne, P.E.
 (2014).
 Ten Simple Rules for Better Figures.
 PLOS Computational Biology 10(9): e1003833.[https://doi.org/10.1371/journal.pcbi.1003833](https://doi.org/10.1371/journal.pcbi.1003833)

 {% capture text %}
 1. **Know your audience**: a figure should be tailored to your audience and will likely be presented differently to groups including peers, students or the general public.
-2. **Identify your message** before developing the figure.
+2. **Identify your message**: before developing the figure.
 A figure is a quick way to introduce facts, or a result too complex to explain only with words.
-3. **Adapt the figure to the support medium**.
-The reader of a journal article has time & the ability to zoom on a figure vs a conference attendee has limited time & the presentation is at a distance.
+3. **Adapt the figure to the support medium**: the reader of a journal article has time & the ability to zoom on a figure vs a conference attendee has limited time & the presentation is at a distance.
 {% endcapture %} {% include card.md header="10 simple rules for better figures" text=text %}

 {% capture text %}